repnox/IsoHarmonics/README.md

 ### Manual Install

-You can clone this repo manually!
+You can clone this repo manually! <-This is painful

 ## Getting Started